jeremybatesDC/vueGridBaseballCard/README.md

 disabe more spellcheck (enough?)

 build out index db (it's already set up to work) to allow saving (replaces previous localstorage implementation).

+indicate whether a field can have its font manipulated

 -- (further?) reduce visible size of borders for 320px devices so hopefully rest of content can give adequate touch targets in real world measurements (7-12mm) (maybe using min-max clamps?)
 -- min touch target 48px wherever possible (playing numerologist right now 44, 45, 46, 48)